johnros/johnros.github.com/books.md

 Much, if not most, of classical statistics is asymptotic.
 This book can serve both as an introduction, and as a technical reference for the vast realm of asymptotic statistics.
 4. Hastie, T, R Tibshirani, and JH Friedman. __The Elements of Statistical Learning__.
-A one stop shop for machine learning, cast in statistical termonology.
+A one stop shop for machine learning, cast in statistical terminology.
 5. Tsybakov, A. B. __Introduction to Nonparametric Estimation__.
 My favorite reference on non parametric statistics.
 6. Greene, William H. __Econometric Analysis__.